tradle/bots/README.md

 #### Web

-If you run `docker ps`, you should see two containers running: `tradle-server` and `tradle-web-app`.
-You can open the Tradle web app in your browser at: `http://localhost:55555`
+1. Make sure `docker ps` shows `tradle-web-app` running
+2. Open `http://localhost:55555` in the browser

 #### Mobile

-If you're using the Tradle mobile app, make sure your phone is on the same network as the computer running your Tradle server.
+1. Make sure your phone is on the same network as the computer running your Tradle server.

-#### Common

-1. Get your computer's local ip.
+2. Get your computer's local ip.
-2. In your Tradle app, on the Conversations screen, click the red button, and choose Add Server URL.
+3. In your Tradle app, on the Conversations screen, click the red button, and choose Add Server URL.
 Enter the address of your Tradle server: `http://{your_local_ip}:44444`

 ### Configuring your bot